BIO

 (SANTIAGO, CHILE.
 1986)

-Bachelor of Arts (Sculpture mention) from the University of Chile (2010).
-She studied photography at the Pontifical Catholic University (2003) and Contemporary Photography at the ICP New York (2004).
-She also participated in video art exhibitions, performance and in different projects that combine the audiovisual world with intangible oral heritage in Chile and Spain.
-She has studied Visual Anthropology at the University of Barcelona (2013) and received her Master’s in Documentary Creation at the University Pompeu Fabra in Barcelona (2016).
+Maria Valenzuela holds a Bachelor of Arts in Sculpture from the University of Chile (2010).
+She studied photography at the Pontifical Catholic University, Chile (2003) and the International Center of Photography in New York, USA (2004).
+Her artistic practice has spanned video art, performance, and projects merging audiovisual work with oral heritage in Chile and Spain.
+She later pursued studies in Visual Anthropology at the University of Barcelona (2013) and earned a Master’s in Documentary Creation from Pompeu Fabra University, Spain (2016).

-Her work is part of private collections in Chile and abroad, as well as in medical institutions such as the Collection of The University of Texas Southwestern Medical Center in Dallas, USA, and the Arturo López Pérez Cancer Foundation in Santiago, Chile.
+Her work is part of private collections in Chile and in medical institutions such as the Arturo López Pérez Cancer Foundation in Santiago, Chile.
 It is also included in public collections, such as the Visual Arts Collection of the Government of Chile at the National Center for Contemporary Art in Santiago, Chile.